OnlyGIGO/OnlyGIGO.github.io/_posts/2025-04-28-dangerous-differences-in-parsing.md

   Price       : 19.99
   PublishDate : 2023-01-01
 ```
-All sorts of invalid date is quickly caught by the python validator and never reaches the golang microservice.
-Everything is all fine and good until really clever attacked tries to exploit the system with following XML:
+All sorts of invalid dates are quickly caught by the python validator and never reaches the golang microservice.
+Everything is all fine and good until really clever attacker tries to exploit the system with following XML:
 ```xml
  <books>
         <book>